Challenges and opportunities for AI to help deliver fusion energy: Recent Developments Throughout 2025 and 2026

 On the policy and regulatory side, approaches in major Western countries partially align on different aspects.
 After the AI safety summit in Bletchley Park (in November 2023), the United Kingdom has continued international coordination with the United States and European Union and established its own initiatives throughout 2024 and 2025.
 The AI Security Institute\footnote{ \url{https://www.aisi.gov.uk/about} } is mostly dedicated to safety and security aspects of AI.
 The AI Opportunities Action Plan \cite{ai_growth_zone} and the UK Industrial Strategy \cite{uk_industrial_strategy} both refer to fusion as one sector of application of frontier AI, both in scientific research and in clean energy development.
 Fusion energy is prominent in the UK \textit{AI for Science Strategy} \footnote {\url{https://www.gov.uk/government/publications/ai-for-science-strategy}} and in the US \textit{Genesis} mission\footnote{ \url{ https://genesis.energy.gov/}}.
 The EU funded the establishment of AI Factories \footnote{\url{https://digital-strategy.ec.europa.eu/en/policies/ai-factories}}, including the development of common European Data Services\footnote{https://digital-strategy.ec.europa.eu/en/policies/data-spaces} and workflows for AI development and deployment on the most powerful supercomputers\footnote{https://ai4eosc.eu} \cite{plociennik_2024_11485073}, while also identifying criteria to subject frontier models to increased scrutiny in the AI Act (finalized in early 2025, \cite{EU_AI_act,AI_act_commentary}), and encouraging adhesion of major laboratories and companies to the AI Pact for responsible innovation.
-In the US, while the impact of AI for innovation has been transversally recognised, the approach to regulating its development and deployment has been less stringent.
-The EO-14110 \footnote{\url{https://www.federalregister.gov/d/2023-24283}} instructed Agencies to implement provisions on security, privacy and intellectual property, while it did not directly aim to regulate the development and wider adoption of AI solutions that may posit high risks, but rather their procurement and monitoring (for labour rights, privacy and IP) by Federal agencies.
-EO-14110 was rescinded after November 2024, with a focus change in the US AI Action Plan \cite{US_AI_Actionplan} to targeted investment and less regulation, except for security (in defense and healthcare) and LLM procurement within Federal agencies, together with action to fund US development of exportable hardware and software for AI, and provisions to limit regulatory action by individual States.
-Some continuity has remained on the side of expediting permits and leasing of Federal land for infrastructure such as Data Centres, across the EO-14141 \cite{EO14141} and the EO-14318 \cite{EO14318}.